GDPR Fair Processing Notice - Adults

-- Review the care we provide to ensure it is of the highest standard and quality.
+- Review the care we provide to make sure it is of the highest standard and quality,

-- Ensure our services can meet patient needs in the future.
+- Make sure our services can meet your needs in the future,

-- Investigate patient queries, complaints and legal claims.
+- Investigate your queries, complaints and legal claims,

-- Ensure the hospital receives payment for the care you receive.
+- Make sure the hospital receives payment for the care you receive,

-- Helping to train and educate healthcare professionals.
+- Helping to train and educate healthcare staff.

 Telephone calls to the Leeds Teaching Hospitals NHS Trust may be recorded and we also operate CCTV cameras on all our hospital sites.
 Data is captured for the following purposes:

 SMS text messaging

-When attending the Trust for an outpatient appointment or a procedure you may be asked to confirm that the Trust has an accurate contact number and mobile telephone number for you.
-This can be used to provide appointment details via SMS text messages and automated calls to advise you of appointment times.
+When attending the Trust for an outpatient appointment or a procedure you may be asked to confirm that the Trust has the correct contact number for you.
+This can be used to provide you with appointment details via SMS text message and automated calls to advise you of appointment times.
 You may also receive your appointment letters via an SMS text message, you will be provided with a unique link and pin code to access your appointment letter.
 If you do not access your appointment letter within 24-48 hours you will also receive a paper copy of the letter via post.

-The Data Protection Act 1998 gives you a right to access the information we hold about you on our records.
+The Data Protection legislation gives you a right to access the information we hold about you in our records.
 Requests must be made in writing to the Access to Health Records Department.
-The Trust will provide your information to you 40 calendar days from receipt of:
+The Trust will provide your information to you 30 calendar days from receipt of:

-- A completed application form, containing adequate supporting information (such as your full name, address, date of birth, NHS number, etc.) to enable us to verify your identity and locate your records.
+• A completed application form, containing adequate supporting information to enable us to verify your identity and locate your records,

 The Data controller responsible for keeping your information confidential is: